mstocco/mariostoc.co/content/traininglog/20210207-ironman2021-29weeksout.md

 60 minutes on the trainer but I put a touch more effort in than _"easy"._

-I was a bit concerned (and I know I shouldn't be) wit the low heartrate number from the workout on [date]().
-I don't have a powermeter and
+I was a bit concerned (and I know I shouldn't be) with the low heartrate number from the workout on [Tuesday](javascript:flick('tue');).
+I don't have a powermeter and I am still dialling in RPE for indoor riding.

 53g of lemonade with a touch more salt in a 600ml bottle downed before the 50 minute mark.